dimanech/scroll-snap-carousel/README.md

 * Progressive enhancement, it work even before JS is loaded
 * Responsive
-* LTR and RTL
+* LTR and RTL directions support
 * Plays well with dynamic content
-* AAA ARIA accessibility
+* AAA ARIA accessibility (focus of elements and visibility)
-* Could be controlled from keyboard, mouse, touch etc.
+* Could be controlled from keyboard (arrows, home, end, pgDn, pgUp etc.), mouse, touch etc.
 * Scroll up to all elements, not just 1 at the time

 But!
 It could not handle good infinite scroll...